Atwater v. City of Lago Vista: Facts

 Texas law provides for police officer discretion in arresting any person caught committing a misdemeanor, such as violating its mandatory seat belt laws.
-Violation of its seat belt law in 1999 was punishable with the maximum fine of $50.
-In March 1997, Gail Atwater, a long-term resident of Lago Vista, Texas, was driving her pick-up truck with her three-year-old son and five-year-old daughter from soccer practice.
-One of the children had lost a toy and she allowed them to unbuckle their seat belts to stand to search for the toy; hence, none of them were wearing their seat belts.
-Police officer Bart Turek, then with the city of Lago Vista, recognized Ms. Atwater and pulled her over.
-According to court records, witnesses observed that Atwater and her children remained in her pick up when Turek approached the driver's side window and aggressively jabbed his finger toward Atwater's face.
-According to Atwater's complaint (allegations, previously supported by witnesses at the scene, that the court also presumed to be true for its purposes), Turek screamed at Atwater about the seatbelts, frightening her children.
-When Atwater requested that Turek lower his voice, Turek immediately yelled in response, "you’re going to jail."
-According to the record, Atwater remained calm when Turek told her that she was going to jail.
-The record also stated that Atwater did not act suspiciously, did not pose any threat to Turek, and did not engage in any illegal conduct other than failing to wear a seat belt.
+Violation of its seatbelt law in 1999 was punishable with the maximum fine of $50.
+In March 1997, Gail Atwater of Lago Vista, Texas was driving her pickup truck with her three-year-old son and five-year-old daughter inside.
+She allowed the children to unbuckle their seatbelts to search for a misplaced toy; hence, none of them were wearing their seatbelts.
+Lago Vista police officer Bart Turek recognized Atwater and stopped her.
+Atwater and her children remained in her truck when Turek approached the driver's side window and aggressively jabbed his finger toward her face.
+According to Atwater's complaint and witness testimony, Turek screamed at Atwater about the seatbelts, frightening her children.
+When Atwater requested that Turek lower his voice, he immediately yelled in response, "you’re going to jail."
+However, According to the record, Atwater remained calm and did not act suspiciously, did not pose any threat to Turek and did not engage in any illegal conduct other than failing to wear a seatbelt.
 Turek continued to verbally abuse Atwater, accusing her of not caring for her children.